Semantics-Aware Hierarchical Consensus Learning for Remote Sensing Image Classification: Related Works

 Leveraging hierarchical label structures during model training and inference has emerged as a promising direction to improve accuracy and semantic understanding.
-Early work demonstrated that standard \acp{CNN} implicitly capture some hierarchical information, with shallower layers grouping high-level categories and deeper layers specializing in finer distinctions \cite{dothey}.
+Early work demonstrated that standard \acp{CNN} implicitly capture some hierarchical information, with shallower layers grouping high-level categories and deeper layers specializing in finer distinctions \cite{bilal_jourabloo_ye_liu_ren_2018}.
 Building on this, researchers have explored explicit methods to incorporate hierarchy.
-Typically, this is achieved by mapping the label hierarchy to network architectures or by introducing loss functions that handle the hierarchical correlation between different granularity tasks \cite{CERRI201439, 7849143, giunchiglia2020coherent}.
+Typically, this is achieved by mapping the label hierarchy to specific network architectures or by introducing loss functions that handle the correlation between different granularity tasks \cite{CERRI201439, 7849143, giunchiglia2020coherent}.
+For instance, several methods propose level-wise hierarchical cross-entropy losses based on conditional probabilities, or introduce custom features to minimize the divergence between aggregated predictions at different hierarchical levels, aiming to reduce the severity of misclassification.
 Bertinetto \textit{et al.} \cite{bertinetto2020making} proposed a level-wise hierarchical cross-entropy loss based on conditional probabilities within the hierarchy and used mapping functions to embed class relationships.
 Similarly, Garg \textit{et al.} \cite{garg2022learning} introduced the \ac{HAF}, incorporating multiple losses, including minimizing the \ac{JSD} between aggregated predictions at different hierarchy levels and enforcing geometric consistency in the feature space, aiming to reduce the severity of misclassifications.
 In \cite{deng2014large}, the authors proposed hierarchy and exclusion graphs to model semantic relations between two labels assigned to the same objects.
 They considered exclusions, overlaps, and subsumptions, and provided a detailed theoretical analysis of the structure of the hierarchical problem.
-Building on this work, a combinatorial loss is proposed in \cite{chen2022label}, which addresses the scenario where samples might be labelled at different levels of granularity.
+Building on this work, a combinatorial loss is proposed by Chen \textit{et al.} \cite{chen2022label}, which addresses the scenario where samples might be labelled at different levels of granularity.
 The loss is designed to maximize the marginal probability of the observed ground truth label by aggregating information from related labels in the hierarchy.
 The authors introduced a \ac{HRN} architecture, where features from parent levels act as residual connections to inform child-level features, explicitly facilitating hierarchical feature interaction.
+Following this work, Zhou \textit{et al.} \cite{Zhou_Wei_Zhang_Qi_Yang_Li_2023} proposed a multi-granularity archaeological dating method that depends on an explicit knowledge-guided relation graph, employing a focal-type probability classification loss to mine the relationship between specific object attributes and their broader eras.
+Their network leverages a bidirectional multi-granularity module with gradient truncated addition to explicitly fuse coarse- and fine-grained features.
+Similarly, Cai \textit{et al.} \cite{hicervix} introduced HierSwin, a hierarchical vision transformer, which explicitly models the semantic correlations embedded within a predefined three-level hierarchical tree to gradually improve accuracy from fine- to coarse-grained classifications.